anoma/juvix-docs/docs/tutorials/essential.juvix.md

 end;
 ```

-When calling `id`, the right type to be substituted for `A` is inferred automatically by the type checker.
-For example, in the call `id 3` the type checker infers that `A` must be `Nat`.
+When calling `id`, the right type to be substituted for `A` is inferred
+automatically by the type checker when the function is called.
+For example, in
+the call `id 3` the type checker infers that `A` refers to the type `Nat`.

-Note that `id` already exists in the standard library, so redefining it in your file may lead to name clashes.
+Note that `id` already exists in the standard library, so redefining it in your
+file may lead to name clashes.

 ## Local definitions